Introduction

 To understand the relationships between each table of data, let’s take a look at the chart of table relationships from Google’s Transit API page:

-Viewing the above chart reveals unsurprising relationships between tables - for example, the ‘trip’ table is dependant on routes, calendar, stoptime and frequency.
+Viewing the above chart reveals unsurprising relationships between tables - for example, the ‘trip’ table is dependent on routes, calendar, stop time, and frequency.

-For this tutorial, we will be using GTFS data provided by Translink, a transit agency based in Vancouver, BC.
+For this tutorial, we will use GTFS data provided by TransLink, a transit agency based in Vancouver, BC.

 Source Data